php-dev-br/laravel-doc-pt-br/migrations.md

 #### Prerequisites

 Before modifying a column, be sure to add the `doctrine/dbal` dependency to your `composer.json` file.
-The Doctrine DBAL library is used to determine the current state of the column and create the SQL queries needed to make the specified adjustments to the column:
+The Doctrine DBAL library is used to determine the current state of the column and create the SQL queries needed to make the specified adjustments to the column.

-    composer require doctrine/dbal

 #### Updating Column Attributes

-The `change` method allows you to modify some existing column types to a new type or modify the column's attributes.
+The `change` method allows you to modify an existing column to a new type, or modify the column's attributes.
 For example, you may wish to increase the size of a string column.
 To see the `change` method in action, let's increase the size of the `name` column from 25 to 50:

-    Schema::table('users', function (Blueprint $table) {
+    Schema::table('users', function ($table) {
         $table->string('name', 50)->change();
     });

 We could also modify a column to be nullable:

-    Schema::table('users', function (Blueprint $table) {
+    Schema::table('users', function ($table) {
         $table->string('name', 50)->nullable()->change();
     });

-> {note} The following column types can not be "changed": char, double, enum, mediumInteger, timestamp, tinyInteger, ipAddress, json, jsonb, macAddress, mediumIncrements, morphs, nullableMorphs, nullableTimestamps, softDeletes, timeTz, timestampTz, timestamps, timestampsTz, unsignedMediumInteger, unsignedTinyInteger, uuid.
+> **Note:** Modifying any column in a table that also has a column of type `enum`, `json` or `jsonb` is not currently supported.

 <a name="renaming-columns"></a>
 #### Renaming Columns

 To rename a column, you may use the `renameColumn` method on the Schema builder.
 Before renaming a column, be sure to add the `doctrine/dbal` dependency to your `composer.json` file:

-    Schema::table('users', function (Blueprint $table) {
+    Schema::table('users', function ($table) {
         $table->renameColumn('from', 'to');
     });

-> {note} Renaming any column in a table that also has a column of type `enum` is not currently supported.
+> **Note:** Renaming any column in a table that also has a column of type `enum`, `json` or `jsonb` is not currently supported.

 <a name="dropping-columns"></a>
 ### Dropping Columns

-To drop a column, use the `dropColumn` method on the Schema builder.
-Before dropping columns from a SQLite database, you will need to add the `doctrine/dbal` dependency to your `composer.json` file and run the `composer update` command in your terminal to install the library:
+To drop a column, use the `dropColumn` method on the Schema builder:

-    Schema::table('users', function (Blueprint $table) {
+    Schema::table('users', function ($table) {
         $table->dropColumn('votes');
     });

 You may drop multiple columns from a table by passing an array of column names to the `dropColumn` method:

-    Schema::table('users', function (Blueprint $table) {
+    Schema::table('users', function ($table) {
         $table->dropColumn(['votes', 'avatar', 'location']);
     });

+> **Note:** Before dropping columns from a SQLite database, you will need to add the `doctrine/dbal` dependency to your `composer.json` file and run the `composer update` command in your terminal to install the library.

-> {note} Dropping or modifying multiple columns within a single migration while using a SQLite database is not supported.
+> **Note:** Dropping or modifying multiple columns within a single migration while using a SQLite database is not supported.

-<a name="indexes"></a>
-## Indexes

 <a name="creating-indexes"></a>
 ### Creating Indexes